Quick Facts for the Moon

 The water represents our subconscious, a place where dreams and reality are not clearly separated and where creative minds find endless inspiration.

 The drops that seem to fall from the sky and sometimes look like tears from the Moon are not drops falling.
 Originally, it is water attracted towards the Moon and rising to the sky.
 They symbolize the strong power of attraction of the Moon.

 Want to share your vision of the Moon and tips on how to read it?
 Just leave us a comment below!

-Visit our Tarot Card Meaning Page for the Moon for more including card associations meanings, astrological insights & more.
+Visit my Tarot Card Meaning Page for the Moon for more info including card associations meanings, astrological insights & more.